Skip to Main Content

 A public domain work is a creative work that is not protected by copyright, which means it is FREE for others to use without permission.

-• Creative Commons Zero (cc0) - This license is also known as "No Rights Reserved".
-This type of public domain is when creator(s) has waived their rights to the works and gifted their work to the world.
+• Creative Commons Zero (cc0) - This license is "No Rights Reserved."
+This type of public domain is when the creator(s) has waived their rights to the works and gifted their work to the world.

-• Public Domain - It is also known as "No Known Copyright".
-This enables works that are no loner restricted by copyright to be marked as such in a standard and simple way, making them easily discoverable and available to others.
+• Public Domain - It is also known as "No Known Copyright."
+This enables works no longer restricted by copyright to be marked as such in a standard and simple way, making them easily discoverable and available to others.

 • Public Domain Licenses - From the Creative Commons website.